Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Methods

-Data collection spans two regulatory phases: a retrospective phase approved on October 30, 2012, and registered on \textit{ClinicalTrials.gov} (Identifier: NCT03583723), and the prospective phase was approved on 16 April 2019 with identifier 16/19 OSS.
+This study was conducted in accordance with the Declaration of Helsinki.
+Ethical approval was obtained from the Ethical Committee of \textit{Fondazione Policlinico Universitario Campus Bio-Medico}.
+Data collection spans two regulatory phases: a retrospective phase approved on 30 October 2012 and registered on \textit{ClinicalTrials.gov} (Identifier: NCT03583723), and a prospective phase approved on 16 April 2019 (Identifier: 16/19 OSS).
 All patients provided written informed consent for the use of their clinical and imaging data for research purposes.